 1. Provision of these Terms and Conditions

-These Terms and Conditions are also available to view on our website at www.thesheriffsoffice.com/term... and upon request in writing to the address detailed in the Introduction below.
+The Terms and Conditions detailed in the document are also available to view on our website at www.thesheriffsoffice.com/terms and upon request in writing to the address detailed in the Introduction below.

 2. Previous Terms and Conditions

-SHCE Limited, for the purposes of these Terms and Conditions, trades its business as The Sheriffs Office (“TSO”).
-TSO provides a variety of services to their clients or potential clients (“the Client”) including but not limited to; enforcement, debt recovery, tracing, investigation, repossession, eviction, security and legal activities.
-We are registered in England & Wales, Companies House under No. 6422666 and our registered office is at 2 Marine Road, Colwyn Bay, Clwyd, LL29 8PH.
+SHCE Limited, for the purposes of these Terms and Conditions, provides a variety of services to their clients or potential clients (“the Client”) including but not limited to; enforcement, debt recovery, tracing, investigation, repossession, eviction, security and legal activities.
+We are registered in England and Wales, Companies House Registration No. 6422666 and our registered office is at 22 St. Andrews Crescent, Cardiff CF10 3DD.

 4. Instructing us

-c) TSO reserves the right to decline any instructions without stating a reason.
-In such circumstances any monies paid to TSO in respect of those instructions may be refunded upon written request and approval by a Director.
-Please note this does not include any fees which were made payable to Her Majesty’s Court and Tribunal Service (HMCTS).
+- TSO reserves the right to decline any instructions without stating a reason.
+In such circumstances any monies paid to TSO in respect of those instructions will be refunded.
+Please note this does not include any fees which were made payable to His Majesty’s Court and Tribunal Service (HMCTS).

 5. Definition of the terms

-These Terms and Conditions apply to the provision of services by TSO and no variation, alteration, substitution or modification of these Terms shall be binding on TSO unless expressly agreed by a director of TSO.
+These Terms and Conditions apply to the provision of services by TSO and no variation, alteration, substitution or modification of these Terms shall be binding on either party unless agreed by both in writing.
 The Client agrees to be bound by these conditions upon providing TSO with an instruction.

 6. Governing law